EarthObservation/RVT_py/docs/index.rst

 For a more detailed description see references given at each method in the manual and a comparative paper describing them (e.g. Kokalj and Hesse 2017, see below).

-RVT python library called rvt contains 3 modules: vis (rvt.vis), blend (rvt.blend) and default (rvt.default).
-Modules contains:
+RVT python library called rvt contains modules:

-* vis       -   visualization functions (mentioned above), for computing visualizations;
+* vis (:ref:`rvt.vis`) - visualization functions (mentioned above), for computing visualizations;

-* blend     -   blender (mixer), for blending visualizations;
+* blend (:ref:`rvt.blend`) - blender (mixer), for blending visualizations;

-* default   -   default values, class for defining default parameters with methods to compute and save visualization functions using set parameters.
+* default (:ref:`rvt.default`) - default values, class for defining default parameters with methods to compute and save visualization functions using set parameters.

 References
 ----------